czephyr/serenade/README.md

 The backend features a REST api structure and serves requests under RBAC enforced by using Keycloak jwt tokens.
 The API is written using the FastAPI framework, SQLAlchemy is used for ORM interaction with the database and Pydantic is used for data schema validation.
+The RBAC auth and authz is implemented achieved by leveraging the `KeycloakOpenID` and FastAPI integration; everytime a request is sent to the backend before serving a response the jwt token is checked for validity and authorization based on user role against Keycloak.

 ### Folder structure explaination